psarmientom/jk-SR/index.md

 ---
 layout: default
-title: Home Page Here
+title: Welcome
-description: List of the team members
+description: This is the homepage.
 ---